modeset/-deprecated-utensils/app/assets/utensils/cursor_hand/readme.md

 `$cursor-open-hand-path`   | `"/assets/cursors/openhand.cur"`   | The default path to find the open hand cursor `$cursor-closed-hand-path` | `"/assets/cursors/closedhand.cur"` | The default path to find the closed hand cursor

+## Todo
+- Cursor grab hand seems to be broken in the latest webkit version, works fine in FF